verdaux/BookNotes/Phrases/Impressors 21.md

 - [ ] It hurts like hell.
 In a good way.
 - [ ] I'm lost and happy about it.
 - [ ] My name is ....
 And I'm a roadside Food addict
-- [ ] How will I benefit by comparison with him/her?
+- [ ] How will I benefit by comparing myself with him/her?